paramastri/DAAF_QUIZ2/README.md

 The variable that defined within the struct nd are vertex, dist, and prev.

+The vertex attribute functions to store the current vertex information, dist to store the shortest route information to this vertex and prev to store the travel vertex information before reaching this vertex.

+This attribute information prev will later be used to trace the route (plot).

 ```
 typedef struct nd {
 	int vertex, dist, prev;